mattermost/mattermost-handbook/contributors/join-us/recruiting.md

 Mattermost staff and Community members are eligible to receive a $500 USD referral bonus if the candidate they refer is hired and completes 90 days of service with Mattermost.

 #### How to refer a candidate

-* Login to [Lever](https://hire.lever.co/candidates), our Applicant Tracking System, using your Mattermost email address.
-Click on the Interviews tab and then click on the “+ Refer Candidate” button.
+* Log in to [Lever](https://hire.lever.co/candidates), our Applicant Tracking System, using your Mattermost email address.
+Select the **Interviews** tab and then select **+ Refer Candidate** button.
-* For any opening, you can also send the referral´s resume to our Technical Recruiting Manager, Teresa Novoa (teresa@mattermost.com) or careers@mattermost.com
+* You can also send the referral´s resume to our Technical Recruiting Manager, Teresa Novoa (teresa@mattermost.com) or careers@mattermost.com.

 #### Referral Criteria